Wise Review [2023] – 7 Must Knows

 Cash Transfers

-Meanwhile old-school services like Western Union, Ria and Moneygram have traditionally filled this gap which is enabled by large fees and maybe even a horse-drawn cart or two.
+Meanwhile old-school services like Western Union, Ria and MoneyGram have traditionally filled this gap which is enabled by large fees and maybe even a fax machine or rotary phone.

 These companies are able to keep fees low by utilizing their online efficiencies while still providing cash pickup services through partnerships with local banks and money transfer agents.